quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part05_25-The_NLP-RecS.md

 #### ϵ-greedy Algorithm

-The ε-greedy algorithm is a simple exploration-exploitation strategy where the agent decides between exploring or exploiting based on a probability value \( \epsilon \).
+The ε-greedy algorithm is a simple exploration-exploitation strategy where the agent decides between exploring or exploiting based on a probability value $\epsilon$.

 :p How does the ε-greedy algorithm work in recommendation systems?
 ??x
-The ε-greedy algorithm works by setting a threshold \( \epsilon \).
-With probability \( 1 - \epsilon \), the agent exploits by choosing the most rewarding option (typically the most popular item); otherwise, it explores by selecting a random alternative.
+The ε-greedy algorithm works by setting a threshold $\epsilon $.
+With probability $1 - \epsilon$, the agent exploits by choosing the most rewarding option (typically the most popular item); otherwise, it explores by selecting a random alternative.
 ```python
 def get_recommendation_ep_greedy(ε):
     # Generate a random number between 0 and 1